Conferences and Networking Meetings

 April 21, 2026

-Victory Outreach Church
+Vicotry Outreach Church

 The Black, Brown, and Indigenous Conference is a powerful collaboration between Juntos NW and the Fresh Out Community Reentry Program, two respected non-profits committed to social justice, healing, and community empowerment.
 Together, we are creating a transformative space that uplifts the voices of Black, Brown, and Indigenous communities through dialogue, connection, and collective action.
 Historically, our communities have endured systemic underrepresentation, limited access to resources, and a lack of culturally responsive and culturally specific services.
 These inequities have fueled social exclusion, deepened poverty, and reinforced cycles of injustice.
 Competition for limited funding and support has too often created division making it harder to build the solidarity we need to thrive.